One of the Oldest Water Lifts in the UK – The Leas Lift in Folkestone

 Support comes from the Folkestone community

-“We also have been lucky to work with Rapid Consulting, an engineering company who are specialists in Heritage Lift restoration.
+“Renovations are needed to make the Leas Lift a sustainable mode of transport for visitors and residents alike.
+We’ve also been lucky to work with Rapid Consulting, an engineering company who are specialists in Heritage Lift restoration.

 “There is a lot of work to be done and you will be able to see our plans for the future of the lift very soon.
 You will also be able to follow the engineering works happening on the site to know that we are working towards the lift being open in due course.”